hendram/vectorembedgen/README.md

 ---

-###   How This Works ?
+📖 How This Works

-**This works based on some logic received from chunkgeneratorforaimodel**
+This works based on some logic received from chunkgeneratorforaimodel

-#  📌  /embed Endpoint – Embedding and Storage Pipeline
+📌 /embed Endpoint – Embedding and Storage Pipeline

 The /embed API endpoint is responsible for:

-Extracting the searched keyword from incoming document chunks.
+📝 Extracting the searched keyword from incoming document chunks.

-Normalizing a table name to store embeddings for that keyword.
+🧹 Normalizing a table name to store embeddings for that keyword.

-Creating or refreshing the external table (if it does not exist or is too old).
+🗄️ Creating or refreshing the external table (if it does not exist or is too old).

-Enabling TiFlash replication for accelerated vector search queries.
+⚡ Enabling TiFlash replication for accelerated vector search queries.

-Creating a vector index on the embeddings column.
+🧭 Creating a vector index on the embeddings column.

-Inserting document chunks and their embeddings into the external table.
+📥 Inserting document chunks and their embeddings into the external table.

-Updating the keyword status in the keywords table.
+🔄 Updating the keyword status in the keywords table.

 🔹 Endpoint Definition
 @app.post("/embed")
 async def embed(chunks: list[dict] = Body(...)):

-Accepts a JSON body containing a list of chunks, where each chunk contains:
+Accepts a JSON body containing a list of chunks.

+Each chunk contains:

 "text" → the content to embed.

-"metadata" → additional details such as url, date, sourcekb, and the searched keyword.
+"metadata" → details such as url, date, sourcekb, and the searched keyword.

 🔹 Processing Steps
-1. Validate Input
+✅ Validate Input

-Ensures that the request contains chunks.
+Ensures the request contains chunks.

 Extracts the searched keyword from the first chunk’s metadata.

-If no keyword is provided → returns an error.
+If no keyword is provided → ❌ returns an error.

-2. Normalize Keyword
+🧹 Normalize Keyword

-Strips extra filters such as --filetype or -site.
+Strips filters like --filetype or -site.

 Produces a clean base keyword used to name the external table.

 external_table = normalize_table_name_external(base_keyword)

-This ensures that each unique search term has its own dedicated table for embeddings.
+➡️ Ensures each search term has its own dedicated table for embeddings.

-3. Encode Embeddings
+🧠 Encode Embeddings

-Uses the model.encode() function to convert text chunks into vector embeddings.

-Stores these vectors in memory for later database insertion.
+Converts chunks into embeddings with model.encode().

 vecs = model.encode(texts, show_progress_bar=False)

-4. Manage External Table
+🗄️ Manage External Table

-Connects to the database via SessionLocal.
+Connects via SessionLocal.

-Checks if the table already exists in information_schema.tables.

-If the table exists but is older than 3 days, it is dropped and recreated.
+If table exists but is older than 3 days → drop and recreate.

-If it does not exist, it is created fresh.

-The created table has the following structure:
+Else → create fresh.

-CREATE TABLE `{external_table}` (
+CREATE TABLE {external_table} (
     id BIGINT AUTO_INCREMENT PRIMARY KEY,
     chunk_text TEXT NOT NULL,
     embedding VECTOR(384),
     url TEXT,
     retrieved_at TIMESTAMP,
     sourcekb VARCHAR(100)
-)
+);

-5. Enable TiFlash Replication
+⚡ Enable TiFlash Replication

-TiFlash is enabled for the table to allow fast analytical/vector queries.

-ALTER TABLE `{external_table}` SET TIFLASH REPLICA 1;
+ALTER TABLE {external_table} SET TIFLASH REPLICA 1;

-A loop waits until TiFlash reports that the replica is ready before proceeding.
+➡️ Waits until TiFlash is ready before proceeding.

-6. Create Vector Index
+🧭 Create Vector Index

-A vector index is created on the embedding column to optimize similarity search:

-ALTER TABLE `{external_table}`
+ALTER TABLE {external_table}
-ADD VECTOR INDEX embedding_idx ((VEC_COSINE_DISTANCE(embedding))) USING HNSW;
+ADD VECTOR INDEX embedding_idx ((VEC_COSINE_DISTANCE(embedding)))

-This allows fast nearest-neighbor lookups (e.g., finding the most relevant chunks for a query).
+USING HNSW;

+➡️ Optimizes nearest-neighbor lookups for similarity search.

-7. Insert Chunks with Embeddings
+📥 Insert Chunks with Embeddings

-Each chunk is inserted into the external table with:
+Inserts:

-chunk_text → raw text.
+chunk_text → raw text

-embedding → 384-dimensional vector (stored as JSON → CAST into VECTOR).
+embedding → 384-dim vector

-url → source URL.
+url → source URL

-retrieved_at → timestamp from metadata.
+retrieved_at → timestamp

-sourcekb → source knowledge base identifier.
+sourcekb → knowledge base type

-Duplicate entries update existing rows (ON DUPLICATE KEY UPDATE).
+➡️ Duplicate entries → update existing rows.

-8. Update Keywords Table
+🔄 Update Keywords Table

-Finally, the keywords table is updated to mark the searched keyword as completed:

 UPDATE keywords
-SET status = 'completed',
-    last_seen = CURRENT_TIMESTAMP
+SET status = 'completed', last_seen = CURRENT_TIMESTAMP
-WHERE keyword = :kw
+WHERE keyword = :kw;

 🔹 Response

-The endpoint returns:

 {
   "status": "ok",
   "inserted_count": 25,